Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

 "Hot for a hygienic hug"

-And an extra tip: if you have dark or brightly coloured clothes, turn them inside out before washing to protect the colours from fading.
+And here's an extra tip you may not know: if you have dark or brightly coloured clothes, turn them inside out before washing to protect the colours from fading.

 Air-Drying Your Clothes